 Story has it that in the early 1920’s the beach at Motueka was too dangerous to bathe in, after some sharks decided to call the bay their home (who can blame them, really?!).
 Locals, not wanting to miss out on refreshing dips on hot summer days, decided to raise money to enclose an area on the foreshore so they didn’t have to worry about the marine life underfoot.
 What started off as a galvanised wire enclosure in 1926, has now developed and become a popular destination for locals and visitors alike, all year round.
 During the warmer months, you’ll see families paddling in the saltwater pools and sunbathing on the decking, whilst in the colder months, the baths are an extraordinary setting for budding photographers, with the reflective surfaces proving perfect for steel wool and sunset photography.

 There is a world of treasures just waiting to be unveiled in the lively Motueka town centre, with award winning florists, jewellers, boutique gift stores, restaurants, galleries and artist collectives all making their home along the High Street.
 A stroll down the main street or around the quirky Sunday Market will leave you in awe of the local artisan talent, as you trail your fingers along the grooves of handmade products or dive your teeth into delicious filled donuts.
+And the 'hub' of Motueka, Toad Hall, is the perfect place to grab a real fruit icecream or relax with an evening brew, wood-fired pizzas and live entertainment.
 Make sure you take some time to chat with the friendly locals – you never know what interesting stories you may get to hear!

 Whether you’re dreaming about golden sands and turquoise waters, or untracked wilderness and rugged back country, we guarantee we have something for you!
 Motueka is the gateway town to two of the Nelson Tasman region’s stunning National Parks – Abel Tasman and Kahurangi, and is the perfect base from which to explore the stunning natural landscapes the region is renowned for.
 We recommend spending a few days here, stocking up on essential supplies and then venturing out into what the locals like to call their ‘backyard paradise’.

 You know that constant battle between a) the fun experience of going out to the theatre, indulging in buttery popcorn and watching a movie on the big screen, or b) staying home in your PJ’s and watching Netflix so that you can be comfortable and warm?
 Well, Motueka is a place of true kiwi ingenuity and boy, do they have a solution for you… The Gecko Movie Theatre is a boutique cinema which was started up in the early 2000’s by five friends, and has everything you need for a great night in!
-Bring along a blanket, sit back and relax on one of the couches, and watch some of the best feature films and documentaries from around the world … and hey, you could probably even get away with the PJ’s …
+Grab a blanket (yes they even supply those), sit back and relax on one of the couches, and watch some of the best feature films and documentaries from around the world … and hey, you could probably even get away with the PJ’s …

 Every anglers dream is to be knee deep in a premier brown trout river, and Motueka can make that dream come true!
 Fringed with vegetation, the exceptional water quality, long riffles, boisterous rapids and deep pools of the Motueka River make for a stunning yet challenging fishing experience.
 With guided fishing tours, and specialist lodges such as Stonefly Lodge dotted along the banks of the Motueka River, you’ll have everything you need for the ultimate fishing experience no further than a stone’s throw from the riverbed.